davidschramm/coronavirus-toolkit/docs/tools/t1_coronavirus_symptom_tracker.md

 ### Why is the tool helpful to you?

-The following symptoms of Coronavirus helps you decide what to do next.
+Knowing if anyone has symptoms of coronavirus helps you decide what to do next.
 The most common symptoms of Coronavirus are recent onset of:

 - new continuous cough and/or
 - high temperature (above 100.0 °F / 37.8 °C)